Learn about the grounds for divorce from award-winning Wisconsin family law attorneys

 Fortunately, this postponement isn’t a permanent answer.
 The case will be adjourned for sixty days, after which you may return and move forward with the proceedings.

 If you’re seeking a divorce, you might be unsure where to start.
-If you are struggling to identify a reason for your divorce that you think the court will recognize, reach out to us for a free, 1-hour consultation by filing out the form below, or giving us a call.
+If you are struggling to identify a reason for your divorce that you think the court will recognize, reach out to us for a confidential, 1-hour consultation by filing out the form below, or giving us a call.
 We will talk through some of your fears or issues and be able to put together a plan moving forward that you are comfortable with.
 Feel free to check out our FAQ page for more commonly asked questions.